Losant/workflow-node-catalog/algolia/README.md

 * `Algolia Application ID`: The Algolia Application ID.
 * `Algolia Application Key`: The Algolia Application Key.
-* `Algolia Index Name to Search`: Algolia Index Name to search.
+* `Algolia Index Name to Search`: The Algolia Index Name to search.
-* `Search Parameters`: The parameters to search for within the index.
-Review the link above to the Search Index GET API for more information.
+* `Search Parameters`: The Algolia [Search Parameters](https://www.algolia.com/doc/api-reference/search-api-parameters/) that can be used with your search criteria to search your index.

 ## Output Result